puppetlabs-toy-chest/puppet-in-docker-examples/photonos/README.md

 Puppet-in-Docker provides a simple way of running Puppet software on Photon.
-This simple example demonstrates running the standalone Puppet Server, as well as Puppet anf Facter, on Photon.
+This simple example demonstrates running the standalone Puppet Server, as well as Puppet and Facter, on Photon.
 It uses Vagrant, and the official `vmware/photon` Vagrant box for an easy local demo.

 ## Example